Sunday Mass Schedule

 - Incense is used to enhance the solemnity of some liturgies.
 For a list of those liturgies, please click here for the Incense Use Calendar.

-Please click here to read the guidelines which we are observing for Mass.
+- Please click here to read the guidelines which we are observing for Mass and/or see the notes below.